MathematicGuy/RemoteObsidian/Project Skin/German Vocabulary.md

 + If we are talking about just 1 language, we would use "bist":
 	Mein Deutsch ist toll...
 Weshalb - That's why/ Which is why

+machst do/are doing
+	Was machst du - what are you doing
+Surfe surf
+Urlaub vacation
+Jogge/joggt joggst jogging
+	Ich jogge jeden morgen - I jogging everyday
+Jeden every
+	Meine Eule malt jeden tag
+Tag day
+	ich surfe jeden tag im Urlaub - I surf every day on vacation Frühstückt breakfast
+	Wo Frühstückt
+Basketball Basketball
+Volleyball Vollezball
+	Es tut mir leid, dein arzt spielt volleyball Singe/Singt/Singst sing
+	Ich singe gern - I like to sing
+	Er singe sehr laut
+Gern like to/ do like to
+	Singst du gern - do you like to sing
+	Lerne du gern - do you like to learn
+	Was machst du gern - what do you like to do <-> Ich singe gern, und du Fotografiere - Photograph (-e/t/st/en)
+	Die Künslterin Fotogrfiere gern in München - The Artist likes to take photo in Munchen